dcayll/dcayll.github.io/_book-notes/Walker-Why-We-Sleep.md

   - May happen more in kids becuase they have more NREM

 - Insomnia - not being able to sleep when given ample opprotunity to sleep
-  - Can be onset insomnia (can't fall asleep) or maintenance insomnia (can't stay asleep) or both.
+  - Can be onset insomnia (can't fall asleep) or maintenance insomnia (can't stay asleep) or both
   - Must persist for ~3 nights/week for >3 months to be diagnosed
     - 1/9 americans count
     - 2/3 say they have it